-In this article, we’ll discuss what stockouts are, how they occur and what to do to prevent them.
+In this article, we’ll discuss what stockouts are, how they occur, and what you can do to prevent stockouts.

 Stockouts occur when a particular type of inventory is depleted faster than it can be replenished, leading to a period in which none of the product is available when needed.
 This could mean that shelves go empty, orders go unfilled and manufacturing processes screech to a halt.
 Needless to say, all of these scenarios result in major impacts to the organization.

 Now that you know the answer to “what is stockout”, the following are some ways they can be caused.
 Stockout causes can be a number of factors, including:

 In all cases, the common thread always has to do with a disruption in the flow of inventory from the supplier or distributor to the place where it is needed.

 Depending on the industry, the cost of a single stockout can reach into the billions.
 In manufacturing environments, especially those relying on just-in-time models of production, being unable to avoid stockouts that create a shortage of raw material can put entire production lines on hold.
 This can then snowball down the supply chain, impacting downstream availability and potentially causing a bullwhip effect.